foued-firas/Vue_WeatherApp/README.md

 ## Features

 - Search for any city worldwide to get current weather conditions
-- Light and dark mode toggle for user comfort
 - Loading spinner while fetching data
 - Inline error messages displayed inside the card (no alerts)
 - Clean and modern glassmorphism-inspired UI